The Bill series 22

 Series 22 of British television drama The Bill was broadcast from 4 January until 28 December 2006.
-The series consisted of 91 episodes, as two episodes from the series remain unaired after the master tapes were stolen in a robbery at the show's recording studios in November 2006.
+The series consists of 91 episodes, as two episodes from the series remain unaired after the master tapes were stolen in a robbery at the show's recording studios in November 2006.
 On 5 February 2014, the complete series was released on DVD in Australia as a Region 0, playable anywhere in the world.

 Theme

 Under new producer Johnathan Young, this series saw the programme begin to step away from the serialised format, and return much of the focus to the actual policing aspect of the programme, removing the more 'soap' feel previously introduced by Paul Marquess.
 Most episodes consisted of two parallel stories running at the same time, much like the initial transition to hour-long episodes in 1998.
 However, some episodes feature entirely on one story, beginning the move back to single-themed episodes as part of a plan to completely remove serialisation – which did not take place until 2007.
 To maximise the ability of the cast and their prior experience during the soap era, multi-part plots used by Marquess were retained to ease the transition into the changes that would follow in the coming years.
 This meant there were long-running plots established including the disappearance of schoolgirl Amy Tennant, DC Zain Nadir going undercover as a bent officer inside a drugs ring and Sergeant June Ackland's romance with a school headmaster, all of which did not conclude until the following year.
 2006 itself also had focus on long-term plots including Sergeant Dale Smith falsely going to jail for murder, PC Tony Stamp trying to ease the final days of his terminally ill father and PC Roger Valentine fighting his own prejudices as he struggled with PTSD.
 The show also focused on modernising their set as the entire station was redeveloped: CID was the first to change as it was moved to the zone above the front office, the old community safety unit demolished to accommodate a larger CID, new briefing room and expanded DI's office; the admin offices for Superintendent, DCI and intelligence that were next to CSU were later moved to where CID was previously located on the other end of the upper level.
 Throughout the year, the station was repainted a lighter shade of blue, the uniform briefing room and CAD spaces were overhauled, the sergeants' office was expanded and the custody suite was completely redone; the work was completed the following year.